Opioid Drug diversion

 - Mayo Clinic protocol – 77 best practices for storage, security, procurement, ordering, prescribing, preparation, dispensing, administration, inventory, recordkeeping, surveillance, investigation, education and quality improvement.

 - Minnesota Department of Health campaign to respond to drug diversions

-- Schaeffer MK and Perz JF Outbreaks of infections associated with drug diversion by US healthcare personnel.
+- Schaeffer MK and Perz JF Outbreaks of infections associated with drug diversion by US healthcare personnel PDF opens in a new tab.
 Mayo Clin Proc 2014; 1-10

 Opioid drug diversion prevention resources